jenkinsci/JenkinsPipelineUnit/README.md

     }
 ```

-#### LocalSource Retriver
+#### LocalSource Retriever
-`LocalSource` retriver is useful if you want to verify how well your library integrates
+`LocalSource` retriever is useful if you want to verify how well your library integrates
 with the pipelines.
 For example you may use pre-copied library files of different versions.

 ```groovy